sikaeducation/docker-workshop/docker-compose-2/README.md

 * You can control the order that containers start in with `depends_on`, but this doesn't actually ensure that any particular service is ready to accept requests yet.
 To do that, you need to use a script like [wait-for-it](https://github.com/vishnubob/wait-for-it).
 * `docker-compose exec` ignores the `entrypoint` and runs whatever command you give it.
 * Running commands in a container as your host user may have some issues.
 Since your user isn't actually added to the container, it doesn't have a username or a home directory, which can create problems with commands like `gem install`.
+* Docker Compose will automatically look for an `.env` file in the same directory as the compose file and will make any environment variables in it available in the compose file.
+The `env_file` key can be used to point to the path of a different `.env` file if needed.
+If you use an `.env` file with secrets, don't forget to add it to your `.gitignore` file!

 ## Additional Resources